How to add or edit a DNS record in Plesk

 DNS Records for the website

 This is what is called your root DNS record which controls where visitors are sent when they’re accessing your domain like mydomain.com.
-This is a record of type where the Host column shows only your domain (with a period after it; they all have that) and not a subdomain like mail or ns1 or ftp.
+This is a record of type A where the Host column shows only your domain (with a period after it; they all have that) and not a subdomain like mail or ns1 or ftp.
 There is also typically a CNAME record for www.mydomain.com which points to mydomain.com.
 Warning: keep an eye out for when *other* records (like mail records) are CNAME’s that point to your root record, as that means changing your root record will change them too.

 DNS Records for Inbound Mail